-Alaska Airlines has opened up its Premium class cabin for loyalty upgrades, and done so in such a way that it both preserves the revenue value of First Class for last minute sales and ensures that more of its frequent flyers are satisfied.
+Alaska Airlines has opened up its Premium class cabin for loyalty upgrades.
+It has done so in such a way that it both preserves the revenue value of First Class for last-minute sales and ensures that more of its frequent flyers are satisfied.

-It’s a clever balance which leaves the airline free to maximize revenue while offering loyalty customers an unexpected perk.
+Why would Alaska Airlines offer upgrades to Premium Economy?
+It’s a clever balance that leaves the airline free to maximize revenue while offering loyal customers an unexpected perk.

 The airline says this approach offers its frequent flyer members access to 150 percent more upgrades.

 “This will be especially beneficial to our most loyal customers,” said Ryan Butz, Alaska’s managing director of loyalty marketing.
 “Now our elite Mileage Plan members can enjoy one of their favorite benefits more frequently.”

 Alaska offers different Premium Class configurations in keeping with aircraft types.

 |Aircraft Type||First Class seats||Premium Class seats||Main Cabin seats|

 - The airline’s 737-800, -900, and -900ER aircraft are being retrofitted with new seating.